iTowns/itowns/README.md

 You can find an API documentation here [http://www.itowns-project.org/itowns2/API_Doc/]

-If you want to play a demostration, please see [http://www.itowns-project.org/itowns2/]
+If you want to play with a demonstration, please see [http://www.itowns-project.org/itowns2/]

 ## In Progress